Summary

 Generally, the range of non-medication therapies used for ADHD can include:

-- behaviour modification
+- behaviour support

 - cognitive therapy

-- individual and family counselling
+- individual and family counselling.

-Behaviour modification for ADHD
+Behaviour support for ADHD

 Cognitive therapy and ADHD

-Anger management and ADHD
+Emotional regulation and ADHD

-Social training and ADHD
+Social support and ADHD

 - different ways of starting a conversation